 mechanisms for this process—see

-the slave reads the GTID and sets the value of its
+details), the slave reads the GTID and sets the value of

-as this GTID.
-This tells the slave that the next transaction
+variable as this GTID.
+This tells the slave that the next

 It is important to note that the slave sets